Text by CLOT Magazine

-If the first discussion of the programme was a conversation between Federico Campagna, Reza Negarestani and Sarah Shin, moderated by Alexander Vileykis, this second instalment of the programme would see writer and theorist Franco “Bifo” Berardi and professor of philosophy Havi Carel sharing their thoughts tomorrow, October 14, at 8 p.m.
+If the first discussion of the programme were a conversation between Federico Campagna, Reza Negarestani and Sarah Shin, moderated by Alexander Vileykis, this second instalment of the programme would see writer and theorist Franco “Bifo” Berardi and professor of philosophy Havi Carel sharing their thoughts tomorrow, October 14, at 8 p.m.
 UTC +3.

 At Mental Health: The Third Unconscious, they will discuss the “new normal”: Where is the line between “normality” and abnormal psychological states: burnout, depression, suicidal behaviour, and various practices of excluding oneself from the community?
 How relevant is it to talk about the possibility of a psychological norm in 2021?
 What mutations are happening right now, in this time of social distancing?